jimbobbennett/AgroHack/Steps/CreateFunction.md

-# Trigger a rule when the soil moisture drops too low to check the weather
+# Create an Azure Function triggered by Azure Stream Analytics to check soil moisture

 In the [previous step](./ExportDataToBlobStorage.md), you exported IoT telemetry to Azure Blob Storage.
-In this step you will create an Azure IoT Central rule triggered when the soil moisture is too low.
+In this step you will create an Azure Function triggered by Azure Stream Analytics to check soil moisture.

-## Azure IoT Central rules
+## Azure Functions

-Rules are events that are triggered when a specific condition is met.
-For example in plant monitoring, if the soil moisture drops too low then the plant needs to be watered.
-A rule can trigger an event when the moisture value drops below a threshold, and this event can call another service, such as calling an Azure Function to check upcoming weather, or making a web request to turn on the water.
+[Azure Functions](https://azure.microsoft.com/services/functions/?WT.mc_id=agrohack-github-jabenn) is an event driven serverless compute platform, essentially a way to define small blocks of code that are triggered by events such as a web request, data changes in storage or events being put onto an Azure Event Hub.
+They can be written in a multitude of different languages including C#, F#, Java, JavaScript and Python.

-These rules can be triggered when a telemetry value goes above, below or is equal to either a constant value or a cloud or device property.
-This can be an individual telemetry value, or an aggregate value over a period of time, such as the average over 30 minutes.
+Azure Stream Analytics can call Azure Functions in response to streaming data, either individual messages or an aggregation across a time window.

-## Create an Azure Function to be triggered by the rule
+To monitor soil moisture, the moisture measurement needs to be checked against a defined level, and if it is too low then the plant needs watering.
+Events are coming in every 60 seconds, and the moisture level doesn't need to be checked that often, instead an average over 5 minutes can be checked.

-Azure Functions are small blocks of code that can be triggered by web requests, timers, changes to data or events published to queues or event hubs.
-They can be written in a number of different languages including Python.
-A function that responds to a web request can be triggered by an Azure IoT Central Rule.
+The Azure Function to be created will be triggered by a web request, called from Azure Stream Analytics.

 ### Configure Visual Studio Code for Azure Functions development